tkkinlaw/ArcGIS-API-for-Python/ARPY Class Resources/readme.md

     gis.content.advanced_search(query='title:"Yosemite"', count_fields="type, access", count_size=1)
     ```
     - `as_dict` to return values as a dictionary.
 Doesn't seem to change anything...
     `advanced_search` supports paging - easier to interact with the many returned data.
+Paging/pagination splits data into smaller chunks (like dictinoary values) for easier viewing.

 Resources:
 - [Find specific items using queries in the arcgis.gis module with ArcGIS API for Python](https://support.esri.com/en-us/knowledge-base/how-to-find-specific-items-using-queries-in-the-arcgis--000024383)